Robert Garrels

 Robert Minard Garrels (August 24, 1916 – March 8, 1988) was an American geochemist.
 Garrels applied experimental physical chemistry data and techniques to geology and geochemistry problems.
 The book Solutions, Minerals, and Equilibria co-authored in 1965 by Garrels and Charles L. Christ revolutionized aqueous geochemistry.

-Garrels earned a bachelor's degree in geology from The University of Michigan in 1937.
-He went on to earn an M.S. degree from Northwestern in 1939, his thesis work was on iron ores of Newfoundland in 1938.
-His Ph.D was awarded in 1941 based on lab studies of complex formation between lead and chloride ions in aqueous solution.
+Garrels earned a bachelor's degree in geology from the University of Michigan in 1937.
+He went on to earn an M.S. degree from Northwestern University in 1939, his thesis work was on iron ores of Newfoundland in 1938.
+His Ph.D. was awarded in 1941 based on lab studies of complex formation between lead and chloride ions in aqueous solution.

 Life and career

-Garrels worked for the U.S. Geological Survey during World War II and returned to teach at Northwestern until 1952.
-Also in 1952 he published a technical paper, "Origin and Classification of Chemical Sediments in Terms of pH and Oxidation-Reduction Potentials." with W. C. Krumbein, which was to become a classic study of sedimentary rocks from a physical chemistry viewpoint.
+Garrels worked for the United States Geological Survey during World War II and returned to teach at Northwestern until 1952.
+Also in 1952, he published a technical paper, "Origin and Classification of Chemical Sediments in Terms of pH and Oxidation-Reduction Potentials" with William C. Krumbein, which was to become a classic study of sedimentary rocks from a physical chemistry viewpoint.
 This and following works revolutionized sedimentary and aqueous geochemistry.

-He joined the USGS again for a time, but returned to academia at Harvard in 1955.
-He became full professor in 1957 and later department chair.
-His work and the lab he supervised at Harvard produced many classic works including the Solutions, Minerals, and Equilibria text.
-Here between 1960 and 1962 he along with his colleagues published the classic studies:
+He joined the United States Geological Survey again for a time, but returned to academia at Harvard University in 1955.
+He became a full professor in 1957 and later department chair.
+His work and the lab he supervised at Harvard produced many classic works, including the Solutions, Minerals, and Equilibria text.
+Here, between 1960 and 1962, he, along with his colleagues, published the classic studies: